 Worldwide economic and industry conditions may adversely affect our business.
-Our revenue is primarily dependent upon demand from semiconductor manufacturers, which is driven by the current and anticipated demand for semiconductors and products utilizing semiconductors.
-While we believe drivers for semiconductor demand, such as smartphones, cloud computing, the Internet of Things, artificial intelligence and other applications, have broadened and provide for a more stable overall industry environment, historically, the semiconductor industry has been, and may in the future be, highly cyclical with periodic significant downturns, resulting in significantly decreased expenditures by semiconductor manufacturers.
+Our revenue is primarily dependent upon demand from semiconductor manufacturers, which is largely driven by the current and anticipated business and consumer demand for electronic products that utilize semiconductors.
+Despite the broadening of semiconductor demand drivers to including applications such as smartphones, cloud computing, the Internet of Things, and artificial intelligence, amongst others, the semiconductor industry has historically been, and may in the future be, highly cyclical with periodic significant downturns, resulting in significantly decreased expenditures by semiconductor manufacturers.
 We are unable to predict the ultimate duration or severity of any future downturns for the semiconductor industry.
 We have in the past experienced significant revenue deterioration and operating losses due to a severe downturn in the semiconductor industry.
-The semiconductor industry is also affected by seasonal shifts in demand.
+During downturns, our revenue is reduced and there is likely to be an increase in pricing pressure and shifts in product and customer mix, all of which may affect gross margin and net income.
+Additionally, the semiconductor industry is affected by seasonal shifts in demand.
 Even moderate cyclicality or seasonality can cause our operating results to fluctuate significantly from one period to the next.